kubernetes/website/content/en/docs/concepts/scheduling-eviction/scheduler-perf-tuning.md

 linear formula that yields 50% for a 100-node cluster and yields 10% for a 5000-node cluster.
 The lower bound for the automatic value is 5%.

-This means that, the kube-scheduler always scores at least 5% of your cluster no matter how large the cluster is, unless you have explicitly set `percentageOfNodesToScore` to be smaller than 5.
+This means that the kube-scheduler always scores at least 5% of your cluster no matter how large the cluster is, unless you have explicitly set `percentageOfNodesToScore` to be smaller than 5.